coffee2code/obfuscate-email/readme.txt

 1. Unzip `obfuscate-email.zip` inside the `/wp-content/plugins/` directory, or upload `obfuscate-email.php` to `/wp-content/plugins/`
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Go to the new `Options` -> `Obfuscate Email` admin options page.
-Optionally customize the limits.
+Optionally customize the settings.

 == Frequently Asked Questions ==